pensthiel/Master_Work_In_Progress/README.md

 ##### VR Sport game
 I'd like to make an innovative Sports game for VR.

-- On VRCHAT ?
+- On VRCHAT?
 	 High latency but very social and accessible

-- With FBT ?
+- With FBT?
 	 Good for innovation but not that many people have FBT

 - New locomotion system?